 Rabkin Fellows named

-The Shapiro Institute for Education and Research at BIDMC has named the 2011-2012 Rabkin Fellows in Medical Education, a program designed to enable physicians to launch or advance careers in academic medicine.
+The Carl J. Shapiro Institute for Education and Research at BIDMC has announced the 2012-2013 Rabkin Fellows in Medical Education, a training program that offers participants to develop their teaching skills.

 The Rabkin Fellowship was established in 1998 to provide Harvard Medical School faculty with dedicated time to develop further the expertise and skills needed to launch or advance academic careers in medical education and/or academic administration.
-The Fellowship in Medicine Education is named for Mitchell T. Rabkin, MD, Distinguished Scholar in Residence at the Shapiro Institute.
+The Fellowship in Medicine Education is named for Mitchell T. Rabkin, MD, the CEO emeritus of Beth Israel Hospital.

 Rabkin Fellows are required to undertake an analytic study, research or an educational project focusing on an important issue in medical education.
 Fellows select a mentor to help guide their work in developing this project.
 The fellows provide additional support and peer review for each others' projects over the course of the year.
 Rabkin Fellows present the results of their projects in a written report as well as orally at a concluding symposium.